 Solar panels that don’t ruin the view

-The idea for a timber frame solar panel carport arose from something on our wishlist: solar panels for our timber frame shop.
-Our roof has plenty of space for PV, but doesn’t face south, so that leaves us with only one option, a ground-mounted array.
+Sometimes roof-mounted panels aren’t a viable option (roof too shaded, or north-facing), so a ground-mounted array is the only way to go.
 On the positive side, ground-mounted arrays, versus roof-mounted solar panels, are easier to clean (yes, solar panels need to be cleaned periodically), can be angled at the optimum angle for efficiency, and don’t have to accommodate plumbing vents.
 Downsides?
 Well, let’s just say they’re not particularly aesthetically pleasing.
 Oh, and that’s before the local building official requires a fence.

 (There are two rules to remember about building officials: 1.
 The inspector is right.
 2. The inspector is always right.)